Jet shape modifications in holographic dijet systems

 Our analysis suggests two new observables that can be particularly informative for the interaction of jets and QGP.
 We first highlight the dependence of the dijet asymmetry on the subleading jet width and show that wide subleading jets lead to imbalanced dijets.
 Secondly, we show the jet shape modifications of subleading and leading jets binned for different values of the dijet asymmetry.
 Our model suggests that the leading jet is strongly modified independent of $A_{J}$, whereas the most imbalanced dijets have the widest subleading jets.
-This observation matches qualitatively with simulations done in JEWEL, but the effect of the subleading jet shapes on the dijet asymmetry is stronger in our holographic model.
-Related recent work on jet shapes includes \citep{Chien:2015hda,Casalderrey-Solana:2016jvj,KunnawalkamElayavalli:2017hxo,Luo:2018pto}.
+This observation matches qualitatively with simulations done in \textsc{Jewel}, but the effect of the subleading jet shapes on the dijet asymmetry is stronger in our holographic model.
+For related recent works on the jet substructure see also \cite{Chien:2015hda,Casalderrey-Solana:2016jvj,KunnawalkamElayavalli:2017hxo,Luo:2018pto, He:2018xjv, Pablos:2019ngg, Casalderrey-Solana:2019ubu, Chang:2019sae, Du:2020pmp, Ke:2020clc, Vaidya:2020lih, Sadofyev:2021ohn} and references therein.

 The aim of this work is to qualitatively study the effects of energy loss from holography and to use those insights to identify observables that capture the physics of jet-medium interactions.
 We do not attempt to model all aspects of jet physics in the holographic calculation and specifically do not include third jets, incoherent substructure inside the subleading jet, hadronization or a jet finding algorithm.
 All of these effects can have important contributions, particularly on the subleading jet shape far from the jet axis as we discuss later.
+Finally, this work has become especially relevant as CMS recently published results similar to our proposed measurement \cite{Sirunyan:2021jty}.
+In the discussion we comment on a comparison with our model predictions.